 Yet, Hattie in Visible Learning states a contrary focus,

 "This book is based on a synthesis (a method referred to by some as meta-meta-analysis) of more than 800 meta-analyses about influences on learning that have now been completed... the various innovations in these meta-analyses can be ranked from very positive to very negative effects on student achievement."
-(VL, p.3)
+(VL, p.
+3)"This book focuses on student achievement, and that is a limitation of this review."
+(VL, p.
+6)

-Hattie magnifies this focus by constantly blaming the teacher regarding lack of Student Achievement,
+Hattie magnifies this focus by constantly blaming the teacher for the lack of Student Achievement,

 "You had him for a year and You failed."
 Hattie (2017).
 ResearchEd, Melbourne @31mins.